Greek-Australians are one of the largest minority groups in the country, and they have a long history in Australia.

 Greeks kept going to Australia from the early 1900s until the end of WWII, as the country seemed to be a place where better careers and a better quality of life were easier to achieve compared to war-ravaged Greece.

-Part of its controversial and racist ”White Australia Policy,” which favored European immigrants over others, including Asians and Africans, thousands of Greeks, Dutch, Spanish, Belgians and of course British and Irish were encouraged to flock to the country between the 1940s and the 1970s.
+As part of its controversial and racist ”White Australia Policy,” which favored European immigrants over others, such as Asians and Africans, thousands of Greeks, Dutch, Spanish, Belgians, and, of course, British and Irish were encouraged to flock to the country between the 1940s and the 1970s.

 This massive wave of newly-arrived Greeks enriched the already-existing Greek communities in Australia, establishing a permanent and distinctive Greek presence in Australian society.

-Greek restaurants, retail businesses, and sports clubs were created across the country, enriching Australia’s society and giving its economy a much-needed boost.
+Greek restaurants, retail businesses, and sports clubs were established across the country, enriching Australia’s society and giving its economy a much-needed boost.

 Developments in the Greek-Australian community over the years